-The schematic design for Deep Run Elementary School was presented to the Board of Education for approval on July 11, 2013.
+The design development for Deep Run Elementary School was presented to the Board of Education for approval on October 22, 2013.
 The project was approved by the Board to continue forward and subsequently submitted to the state Interagency Committee for School Construction.
-The project was reviewed by the state and approved to proceed into the design development phase.
+The project was reviewed by the state and approved to proceed into the construction documents phase.
+This submission includes the construction document information for the site and building design.

-The design has undergone some refinements based on design development meetings held with the faculty and staff of Deep Run Elementary School.
+Further development of the project required the design to undergo some minor changes for several reasons.
+These included ongoing discussions with respect to phasing and construction sequencing, code analysis of the existing building, the proposed phasing and ultimate build out and a series of plan review meetings with the faculty and staff of Deep Run Elementary School.
 Almost every staff member had the chance to review the design of the new additions and renovated areas and make suggestions on the layout of teaching spaces.
 These collaborative meetings facilitated discussion and allowed the design team to address many of the concerns that current staff members are experiencing in the existing building.